hereon-GEMS/Cont2SAS/docu/general/workflow.md

 Important points:
 1. For different models, a different model xml input is used (see below for reference).
-2. For a new user defined model, a new model xml file must be added.
+2. For a new user defined model, the definition of the new model xml file must be added in `lib/simulation.py`.

 Workflow:
 1. [Copy simulation.xml template](#copy-simulationxml-template)